kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 - Be invested in becoming an org member within the release cycle.
 This can often be achieved during the release cycle with sponsorship from a role lead.
 See the [Release Team onboarding guide](/release-team/release-team-onboarding.md) for more details.
 - General knowledge of our SIG-Docs [areas of responsibility](https://github.com/kubernetes/community/tree/master/sig-docs#subprojects).
 - Experience with the general process involved with [contributing](https://kubernetes.io/docs/contribute/start/) to Kubernetes website.
-- Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/kubernetes-milestone-maintainers)
+- Have the ability to add a milestone to issues, so must be a member of the [milestone maintainers](https://github.com/orgs/kubernetes/teams/website-milestone-maintainers/).
+Access can be requested by creating a [PR](https://github.com/kubernetes/org/pull/2235) against `kubernetes/org` repo.

 ## Release Timeline